Welcome to the Dominican Republic! You will arrive in Santo Domingo and begin your journey.

 We also have risk management plans in place for all of our programs, and close relations with local communities.
 We hire local staff that know the lay of the land, and can spot risky situations.
-We monitor weather, crime, and government notices, and also have a partnership with HX Global.
+We monitor weather, crime, and government notices, and also have a partnership with International SOS.
 We keep our finger on the pulse of what’s going in the country.

-First location – Jarabacoa – Nearest clinic is 15 minute away, and nearest major hospital about 15 minutes away.
+The nearest clinic in Jarabacoa is 15 minute away, and nearest major hospital about 15 minutes away.
 (When camping, we will be about 40-45 minutes from nearest medical facility.)